Renormalization of an SU(2) Tensorial Group Field Theory in Three Dimensions: Abelian divergence degree and just-renormalizability

 We now turn to specific properties of non-vacuum melonic subgraphs.
 In order to understand further their possible structures, it is natural to first focus on their rosettes.
 The following proposition shows that they cannot be arbitrary melopoles.

 \begin{proposition} Let $\cH \subset \cG$ be a non-vacuum melonic subgraph.
 For any spanning tree $\cT$ in $\cH$, the rosette $\cH / \cT$ is face-connected. \end{proposition} \begin{proof} Let $\cT$ be a spanning tree in $\cH$ and let us suppose that $\cH / \cT$ has $k \geq 2$ face-connected components.
 In order to find a contradiction, one first remarks that the contraction of a tree conserves the number of faces, and even elementary face connections.
 That is to say: if $l_1 , l_2 \in L( \cH ) \setminus \cT$ share a face in $\cH$, they also share a face in $\cH / \cT$.
 Therefore, the lines of $L ( \cH ) \setminus \cT$ can be split into $k$ subsets, such that each one of them does not share any face of $\cH$ with any other.
+We give a pictorial representation of what we mean on the left side of Figure \ref{propo6_1}, with $k = 4$.
+The internal structure of the vertices is ommited, the $4$ subsets of lines are marked with different symbols, while the tree lines are left unmarked.

 The face-connectedness of $\cH$ is ensured by the tree lines, which must connect together these $k$ subsets.
 Incidentally, there must be at least one line $l \in \cT$ which is face-connected to two or more of these subsets.
 In particular\footnote{At this point we rely on $F(\cT) = \emptyset$, which holds because $\cT$ is a tree.}, we can find two faces $f_1$ and $f_2$ which are face-disconnected in $\cH / \cT$, and two lines $l_1 , l_2 \in \cH \setminus \cT$ such that: $l \in f_1 \cap f_2$, $l_1 \in f_1$ and $l_2 \in f_2$.
+See again the left side of Figure \ref{propo6_1}, where $f_1$ and $f_2$ are explicitly represented as undashed closed loops.